 Isle of Man: Country and Foreign Investment

-The Isle of Man has an English common law type legal system and tends to follow English legislation.
+The Isle of Man has an English common law type of legal system that tends to follow English legislation.
 There is an infrastructure of sophisticated legal and other professional services.
-The Isle has a Financial Supervision Commission with a great deal of experience in overseeing and regulating sensitive financial areas.
-The island's currency is the pound and there are no exchange controls.
-There are frequent flights to a number of UK airports.
+The island has a financial supervision commission with a great deal of experience in overseeing and regulating sensitive financial areas.
+The island's currency is the pound sterling and there are no exchange controls.
+There are frequent flights to a number of British and Irish airports.

-The Isle of Man v. the EU and the OECD?
+Isle of Man v.
+EU and OECD